Pezosiren: Description

-So far, Pezosiren are not known from a single comeplte skeleton.
-The original description is based on several partial skeletons and “several hundred” isolated cranial and postcranial elements collected from five different bone beds within the Chapelton Formatio.
-Domning, after looking at the remains of Pezosiren, and comparing them to apparently more derived sirenians found in adjacent, more recent sediment layers (bonebeds), thought most of them "appear to represent a single taxon".
-From these, an almost complete skeleton has been composed, only missing most of the feet and the tail.
+So far, Pezosiren are not known from a single complete skeleton.
+The original description is based on several partial skeletons and “several hundred” isolated cranial and postcranial elements collected from three different bone beds within the Chapelton Formation.
+Domning had been looking at sirenian fossils from five different bone beds within a 5 meters thick stratigraphic section of the formation and concluded that remains in the three lower bone beds "appear to represent a single taxon".
+From these, an almost complete skeleton was composed, only missing most of the feet and the tail.
 It was the first known quadrupedal sirenian.

 The remains of Pezosiren indicate that while it had four limbs adapted to walking on land, the skull, teeth, and heavy ribs are more typical of modern sirenians, such as manatees and dugongs.
 The living animal is estimated to have been "pig-sized", or roughly 2 meters long (depending on the length of its tail).

 Based on the known tail vertebrae, researchers argue that Pezosiren, like its European relative Sobrarbesiren, did not use the tail to propel in the water, but rather used its hind limbs in a mode similar to otters.